 Brain compression (eg, due to platybasia, basilar invagination, or craniocervical tumors) may cause brain stem, cranial nerve, and cerebellar deficits.
 Brain stem and cranial nerve deficits include sleep apnea, internuclear ophthalmoplegia (ipsilateral weakness of eye adduction plus contralateral horizontal nystagmus in the abducting eye with lateral gaze), downbeat nystagmus (fast component downward), hoarseness, dysarthria, and dysphagia.
 Cerebellar deficits usually impair coordination (see Cerebellar Disorders).

 Vertebrobasilar ischemia can be triggered by changing head position.
 Symptoms may include intermittent syncope, drop attacks, vertigo, confusion or altered consciousness, weakness, and visual disturbance.

-Syringomyelia (cavity in the central part of the spinal cord—see Syrinx) is common in patients with Chiari malformation.
+Syringomyelia (cavity in the central part of the spinal cord—see Syrinx of the Spinal Cord or Brain Stem) is common in patients with Chiari malformation.
 It may cause segmental flaccid weakness and atrophy, which first appear or are most severe in the distal upper extremities; pain and temperature senses may be lost in a capelike distribution over the neck and proximal upper extremities, but light touch is preserved.